christophernajafi/favorite-dishes/README.md

 # Favorite Dishes App

-An Android app that enables a user to keep track of recipes of their favorite foods.
+An Android app that enables a user to keep track of recipes of their favorite dishes.

 ## Available on Google Play